 Online dating websites can make it easier to get familiar with a person before meeting them.
 Information about another person’s likes and dislikes are available so that you can plan ahead for what to do with that person or what to talk about.
 Some sites claim to match people based on personality and behavior traits, including how much time the individual wants to spend alone and how important a physical relationship is.
 Although there are some great benefits to online dating websites, always practice caution and safety when planning to meet someone in person.
 While it is reasonable to assume that most people who post a profile on a dating website are there to meet someone to date, not all people are interested in a committed relationship, and unfortunately, sometimes people use these websites for deceptive purposes (for example, sexual predators, financial scams).

 If meeting someone one-on-one seems like a big first step, participation in a social group or club activities is a great way to meet people with similar interests.
 Group activities are often less stressful than one-on-one situations because the focus is on the activity, not on making small talk.
 Social groups also provide the opportunity to observe typical socialization among others.
 MeetUp.com offers many options of social groups centered around activities and hobbies and is a way to meet people with common interests.
 You might also consider looking into events at a local museum or restaurant.
 Depending on your interests, you might find something right for you (Quizzo, karaoke, sports trivia, for example).
-The Resource Directory of the CAR Autism Roadmap™ contains a list of ASD social groups, where you can meet others with ASD.
+The Resource Directory of the CAR Autism Roadmap™ contains a list of social groups for people on the autism spectrum, where you can meet other autistic adults.

 Will you go out with me?